mattwhyy/MoreDemons/README.md

 But are **Tidal Wave** and **Acu** the same difficulty?
 I think not!
 Want to change that?
 This mod is here for you!

-The mod is based on the now-outdated **[Grandpa Demon](https://github.com/ItzKiba/GrandpaDemon) by ItzKiba** mod, with improvements, additional features, and updated support.

 ## Features
 - Up to **6 new demon difficulties** above Extreme Demon!
 - Demon List integration!